Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Infrastructure Types/Immutable Infrastructure/Rollout/rollingStrategy/README.md

 ***

 ## Introduction

+[**Immutable infrastructure**](https://github.com/CodeOps-Hub/Documentation/blob/main/Infra/Manual/Infrastructure%20Types/Immutable%20Infrastructure/README.md) is a modern approach to managing IT environments that emphasizes the use of immutable components, where server instances, containers, or virtual machines are treated as disposable, immutable artifacts that are never modified after they are created.

+In immutable infrastructure, updates and changes are applied by replacing entire server instances or components with new ones that incorporate the desired changes, rather than modifying existing instances in place.

 A rolling deployment strategy is a method used in software deployment where updates or changes are gradually applied to a subset of servers or instances in a systematic and controlled manner, while the remaining servers continue to handle production traffic.
 This approach ensures continuous availability of the application and reduces the risk associated with deploying changes.

 ![image](https://github.com/CodeOps-Hub/Documentation/assets/156056444/ddf2dbea-9e4e-413c-83f1-2323ce5133e0)